-- Assigning menu items to permissions groups on page 125 - Applications for configuring the user interface on page 196
+- Assigning menu items to a permissions group on page 116 - Applications for configuring the user interface on page 185

-Assigning menu items to permissions groups
+Assigning menu items to a permissions group

 All menu items to be displayed in an application user interface must be assigned to a permissions group.
 Assign the menu items to permissions groups for non role-based and role-based login.
 The menu items are available to system users depending on their permissions group memberships.
-For more information about permissions groups, see the One Identity Manager Authorization and Authentication Guide.
+For detailed information about permissions groups, see the One Identity Manager Authorization and Authentication Guide.